Marketing and Technology

-If board knew this is what was going to happen, then it means that the board doesn’t care.
+If the board knew this is what was going to happen, then it means that the board doesn’t care.
 Which probably makes sense.
-A business is run on cost-price basis and not on human currency.
-There might be some causalities but hopefully some good is also in pipeline after this.
+A business is run on a cost-price basis and not on the human currency.
+There might be some causalities but hopefully, some good is also in pipeline after this.
 One possibility is that PayPal had been hiring from named institutes of India all summer and by firing the old guard it will enable the new one to thrive.
-In such scenario one would assume that even the managers aren’t safe and are just as scared.
+In such a scenario, one would assume that even the managers aren’t safe and are just as scared.
 It might very well be true.

 In either case, it is a bad time to be a developer in the company.
 The pay isn’t that good for most people in Chennai (because almost all of them are on contract) and the only reason to remain in the company is nepotism.